apollographql/gatsby-theme-apollo/README.md

 }
 ```

 As you can see, the page is wrapped in a `Layout` component and contains a `LogoTitle`, both coming from `gatsby-theme-apollo`.
-Our base theme has a bunch of useful shared components like these, and they're all documented [here](./packages/gatsby-theme-apollo).
+Our base theme has a bunch of useful shared components like these, and they're all documented [in the base theme](./packages/gatsby-theme-apollo).

 ## Deploying to a subdirectory